jurplel/install-qt-action/README.md

 Default: `true`

+### `no-qt-binaries`

+Set this to true if you want to skip installing Qt.
+This option is useful if you want to install tools, source, documentation, or examples.

+Default: `false`

 ### `tools-only`

-Set this to true if you only want to install tools, and not Qt.
+This is a synonym for `no-qt-binaries`.
+It only exists to preserve backwards compatibility.
+If you set either `no-qt-binaries` or `tools-only` to `true`, you will skip installation of Qt.

 Default: `false`